 1. To begin with, launch EaseUS Partition Master.
-Now, you will find the different disk partitions shown in front of you.
-Drag the partition rightwards to leave unallocated space behind the system reserved partition.
+Now, you will find the different disk partitions shown before you.
+Drag the partition rightwards to leave unallocated space behind the system-reserved partition.

-2. Then, right-click on the System Reserved Partition and select Resize/Move partition.
+2. right-click on the System Reserved Partition and select Resize/Move partition.

 You may also like –

-From next time when you try downloading recommended settings on your computer or try to update the operating system (OS), then do check the space of different partitions to avoid We Couldn’t Update System Reserved Partition Error.
+Next time you try downloading recommended settings on your computer or try to update the operating system (OS), check the space of different partitions to avoid the We Couldn’t Update System Reserved Partition Error.

-Also, if you’re aware of any other remarkable methods to fix the We Couldn’t Update System Reserved Partition error, then please comment down below.
-Also, if you found our fixes for We Couldn’t Update System Reserved Partition issue, then share it with your friends.
+Also, if you know any other remarkable methods to fix the We Couldn’t Update System Reserved Partition error, please comment below.
+Also, if you found our fixes for the We Couldn’t Update System Reserved Partition issue, share them with your friends.